-Just make an text-file.
+Just make a text-file.
 Paste <?php include('pmwiki.php'); into it.
-Save the file as index.php Send it via FTP to the same directory as pmwiki.php is located.
+Save the file as index.php Send it via FTP to the same directory where pmwiki.php is located.

 By default Pmwiki uses an upload directory for each group (see Uploads administration.
 Deciding on accepting the default, or choosing an alternative (eg one directory for the entire wiki, or one directory per page) is best done when setting up your wiki.